HTTP Request

 Example

-Here, I want the script to open a link retrieved from Google Sheets
+Here you want the script to open a link retrieved from Google Sheets

 and then insert the done